TimothyJNeale/gtd/README.md

-# training-personal-portfolio
+# Getting Things Done

-Second training project from the "Django 3 - Full Stack Websites with Python Web Development" course on Udemy
+This will evolve into an app to support the full Getting THings DOne methodology.
+This is starting grom the third application of the "Django 3 - Full Stack Websites with Python Web Development" course on Udemy.